ksemk/DeliveryCarSimulator/README.md

 Enter the number of points for the chart: 100
 ```

-This configuration will initiate 100 simulations.
+This setup will initiate 100 simulations of the second simulation config.
 The first simulation will run for a length of 100 units, the second for 101 units, continuing in this pattern until the 100th simulation, which runs for 200 units.
 Each simulation length is determined by the minimum range, maximum range, and the total number of points, ensuring that each run increments evenly across the specified range.

 ### Maintenance Policies Configuration